sg893052/sonic-buildimage/L3/ipv6_link_local/ipv6_link_local.md

 7. Support to trap control packets destined to IPv6 link-local address to CPU.
 8. Support filtering of packets with IPv6 link-local source or destination addresses.
 These packets must not be routed to other interfaces.
 This implies utilities like trace route are not applicable for IPv6 link-local addresses.
 Also, ping to link-local address is only applicable for directly connected networks.
 9. Support BGP peering using unnumbered interface configuration.
 In this configuration, the IPv6 link-local address of the interface is used and the remote peer IPv6 link-local address is dynamically discovered to establish adjacency.
-10. Support for global IPv6 admin mode.
+10. IPv6 mode is disabled by default on an interface.
+11. Support per interface knob to enable IPv6 auto link-local address generation in the absence of manually configured IPv6 addresses on the interface.
+12. Support for global IPv6 command to disable or enable IPv6 auto link-local address generation (in the absence of manually configured addresses) on all the existing eligible interfaces in the switch.
+Exceptions are the OOB port (eth0) and Linux loopback (lo) port.
 In L2 only deployments, it is desirable to turn off auto-generating link-local address so that IPv6 control packets are not transmitted by switch.
-When admin mode is disabled, all existing IPv6 addresses are deleted.
-When admin mode is enabled,  configured IPv6 addresses (if any) are restored and link-local addresses are auto-generated.
 L3 applications are responsible to handle the interface address add and delete events and cleanup/restore the state.
 For other applications like ACL, link-local addresses are treated like global IPv6 address.
-The admin mode applies to all VRF instances in the system.
+This command applies to all VRF instances in the system.

 ### 1.1.2 Configuration and Management Requirements